Editor’s Note: This post has been updated with new links and content to better serve our readers.

 If you are looking to grow your company following to increase social proof if people who click on an ad go to your page, or look at it during some other point in time, Follow Company Ads may be a good route.

 Before running any LinkedIn ads, make sure to read the LinkedIn ad specs and guidelines to make sure you have met all platform requirements to get approved.

 LinkedIn ads targeting and segmentation allows you to include or exclude certain criteria or groups to help you laser target, just like other social media advertising platforms.

 For text ads and sponsored updates, you must at least select a location as a form of targeting to proceed.

-Lead Accelerator is a new retargeting program helps you engage both anonymous and known prospects with display and socials ads, and LinkedIn Sponsored Updates.
+Lead Accelerator is a new retargeting program helps you engage both anonymous and known prospects with display and social ads, and LinkedIn Sponsored Updates.
 Relevant messaging is served based on profile and onsite behavior.
-Then, you can increase conversion rates with LinkedIn’s Autofill capability.
+Then you can increase conversion rates with LinkedIn’s Autofill capability.

 This feature addresses challenges for those who still want to convert those web visitors who don’t provide an email or known prospects who don’t open your emails.
 One can engage highly targeted audiences at appropriate buyer intent stages.

-If you are considering multiple channels to market through, it is worthwhile to compare targeting on LinkedIn with that of other social media platforms.
+If you are considering multiple marketing channels, it is worthwhile to compare LinkedIn’s targeting with other social media platforms.

-In fact, LinkedIn isn’t the only platform that allows you to target by job title, education and other career-related demographics — but here are some reasons why LinkedIn might still be the best option when targeting this way:
+In fact, LinkedIn is one of several platforms that allow you to target by job title, education, and other career-related demographics.
+But here are some reasons why LinkedIn might still be the best option when targeting this way:

 - More people probably enter career and education related information on LinkedIn than other social platforms